Dream Industrial: Not Done And Dusted

 We take you through the fundamentals below.

 Dream Industrial REIT (OTC:DREUF) is a unique opportunity that has been caught in the "sell everything at any cost" downdraft.
-The company comes from "Dream" family and is managed by Dream Unlimited (OTC:DRUNF).
+The company comes from the "Dream" family and is managed by Dream Unlimited (OTC:DRUNF).
 In case investors were unaware, this is the same group that managed to sell Dream Global REIT at a scintillating premium a few months back.
 We give you an overview of this company and explain why we see a 100% total return over the next 5 years.

 The company